 Download our free 2026 Global Opportunities Guide for country-by-country salary benchmarks, visa checklists, and step-by-step relocation plans for UAE, Canada, UK, Germany, and Australia.

 Immigration policies, visa requirements, and salary thresholds change frequently.
-All information on this page has been verified using official government sources as of May 2026.
+All information on this page has been verified using official government sources as of June 2026.
 Always confirm current requirements directly at the official government website before making any application or financial decision. letsmoveglobally.com is an independent information platform — not a visa agent, immigration consultant, or legal advisor.